daru12/readme/README.md

 ## Setup

-Clone this repo to your desktop and run `npm install` to install all the dependencies.
-Then run `npm start` to start the application locally
+- Clone the repository to your local machine.
+- Install the required dependencies by running the command: npm install.
+- Create a Firebase project and set up the necessary configurations.
+Refer to the Firebase documentation for detailed instructions.
+- Start the development server by running the command: npm start.
+- Access the Google Docs clone in your web browser at http://localhost:3000 (or a different port if specified).
 ---